 2.1.
-The child was age 6 or older or weighed more than 60 pounds
+The child was age 6 or older or was 57 inches or taller

 Some children look younger than they are or weigh more than they appear.
 And this may cause police to wrongly cite drivers for failing to secure their child in a child restraint.
 But the prosecutor should dismiss the charges once the driver presents evidence of the child’s age or weight, including:

 - passport, or

 Note that children older than age 5 or who are at least 57 inches tall are still required to wear regulation seat belts like adults are.
 Learn more about Nevada seat belt laws.